-- The CEBA funds were intended for non-deferrable operating expenses, including but not limited to payroll, rent and insurance. - If there was a balance outstanding after December 31, 2020, the remaining outstanding amount will be converted • into a 2-year interest-free term loan effective January 1st, 2021, - If \$30,000 would be repaid by December 31, 2022, \$10,000 of the loan will be forgiven, . - On December 31, 2022, the term loan would be automatically extended for another 3 years at the rate of 5% per . annum on any balance remaining.
+- The CEBA funds are intended for non-deferrable operating expenses, including but not limited to payroll, rent and insurance, - If there is a balance outstanding after December 31, 2020, the remaining outstanding amount will be converted into a 2-year interest-free term loan effective January 1st, 2021, - If \$30,000 is repaid by December 31, 2022, \$10,000 of the loan will be forgiven, - On December 31, 2022, the term loan will be automatically extended for another 3 years at the rate of 5% per annum on any balance remaining.

-The Company had estimated the initial fair value of the CEBA loan at \$30,927, using a discount rate of 10%, which was the estimated rate for a similar loan without the interest-free component.
-The difference of \$9,073 was accredited to the loan liability over the term of the CEBA loan and offset to other income on the statements of income and comprehensive income (loss).
+The Company has estimated the initial carrying value of the CEBA loan at \$30,927, using a discount rate of 10%, which was the estimated rate for a similar loan without the interest-free component.
+The difference of \$9,073 will be accredited to the loan liability over the term of the CEBA loan and offset to other income on the statements of income (loss) and comprehensive income (loss).